 - 4 “bridge between cultures” FAI groups

-The Italian National Trust counts 210,000 members, 500 companies which support the organisation and 7800 volunteers
+In addition, the Italian National Trust counts 210,000 members, 500 companies which support the organisation and 7800 volunteers

 What about giving a registration as a Christmas present?